PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `serial` (string): (required)
 - `profileId` (string): The ID of a quality and retention profile to assign to the camera.
 The profile's settings will override all of the per-camera quality and retention settings.
 If the value of this parameter is null, any existing profile will be unassigned from the camera.
-- `motionBasedRetentionEnabled` (boolean): Boolean indicating if motion-based retention is enabled(true) or disabled(false) on the camera
+- `motionBasedRetentionEnabled` (boolean): Boolean indicating if motion-based retention is enabled(true) or disabled(false) on the camera.
 - `audioRecordingEnabled` (boolean): Boolean indicating if audio recording is enabled(true) or disabled(false) on the camera
 - `restrictedBandwidthModeEnabled` (boolean): Boolean indicating if restricted bandwidth is enabled(true) or disabled(false) on the camera
 - `quality` (string): Quality of the camera.
 Can be one of 'Standard', 'High' or 'Enhanced'.
 Not all qualities are supported by every camera model.